SrikanthNabigari/multi_user_blog/README.md

 - Editing and deleting of the comments too accessible on the same page
 - Comments can be deleted or edited by the user who commented only

+## To run locally
+- Download GoogleAppEngineLauncher for python sdk [here](https://cloud.google.com/appengine/docs/python/download).
+- Clone this repository.
+- Using GoogleAppEnginelauncher open the already existed project which you have cloned.
+- Run the project.
+- open the localhost with port given by the launcher on browser.